concrete jungle- styled by aisha

-hailing from austin, texas, aisha lends a southern charm to our brooklyn beacon’s in her stetson hat and western boots. having styled and modeled most her life, we knew she'd hit it home in this month's "styled by." enjoy!
+hailing from austin, texas, aisha lends a southern charm to our brooklyn beacon’s in her stetson hat and western boots. having styled and modeled, we knew she'd hit it home in this month's "styled by." enjoy!

 how are you involved in fashion beyond your job as a buyer at beacon’s?